boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/combo-chart.md

 #### Title Alignment

-This allows you to handle the alignment of widget title to the left, center or right.
+This allows you to handle the alignment of the widget title to the left, center, or right.

 #### Title Color